RuggedScience/SDK/README.md

 # Building
 For best results, create a seperate build folder inside the root of this SDK.
 From inside of that folder run the following commands.
  `cmake .. -DCMAKE_INSTALL_PREFIX=../install`
- `cmake --build . --config release  --target INSTALL`
+ `cmake --build . --config release  --target install`

 For debug builds remove the `--config release`
 For static builds run `cmake .. -DBUILD_SHARED_LIBS=OFF` instead of `cmake ..`